JohnMops/DevOps/kubernetes/eksctl/README.md

 </code></pre>

-15. Fill the create-cluster.yml with the subnet values
+15. Fill the create-cluster.yml with the subnet values and other information you want to customize.
+    This will create 2 ASGs and 1 managed nodegroup for your eks cluster.

 16. Change the below block with your own key name in each group:
 <pre><code>